 Our main policy relating to capital management is to maintain a strong balance sheet and otherwise meet financial tests that rating agencies commonly apply for investment-grade issuers of public debt.
-Our debt is currently rated as investment grade by three major rating agencies.
+We are currently rated as an investment grade issuer by three major rating agencies.